 September 30, 2009

-n · · · 1 Carrying

-Principal Amounts Fair Value
+Principal Carrying Amounts (In thousands) Fair Value

-(In thousands)

-\$275,000 \$275,000 \$301,295
+Senior Notes \$275,000 \$275,000 \$301,295

 We have interest rate risk with respect to our five-year \$600 million unsecured revolving credit facility.
 Interest on amounts borrowed under the credit facility is based on (i) a base rate, which is the greater of (a) the prime rate and (b) the Federal Funds rate plus 0.50% or (ii) LIBOR plus an applicable margin.
 The margin on LIBOR borrowings ranges from 0.30% to 0.55% and is determined based on our consolidated leverage ratio.
 A change in interest rates on this variable rate debt impacts the interest incurred and cash flows, but does not impact the fair value of the instrument.
 We had \$295.0 million of borrowings outstanding on this facility as of September 30, 2009 and 2008.